-- Conducted once a month, typically by RA staff. - No set list of cleaning expectations.
-If extreme conditions are found in the space that can affect the facility, introduce pests, or place an undue burden on roommates, resident(s) will be asked to take corrective steps as instructed by the RD. - RA will look for damages, safety issues, and maintenance needs.
-RA will inspect inside closets, refrigerators, microwaves, and kitchen and bathroom cabinets as well as other areas within the space. - The reporting of damage and maintenance needs is the responsibility of the resident.
-If damage results from failure to report a problem, the resident can be charged for the damage. - Room Check: - Conducted once a month, typically by RA staff. - Basic cleaning expectations are listed below in the section titled "Room Check Guidelines". - The RD may conduct an inspection without prior notice to ensure that room care standards are being upheld. - Food Items are allowed in rooms and apartments but must be stored appropriately.
+- Typically, conducted twice a month, typically by RA staff. - If extreme conditions are found in the space that can affect the facility, introduce pests, or place an undue burden on roommates, resident(s) will be asked to take corrective steps as instructed by the RD. - RA will look for damages, safety issues, and maintenance needs.
+RA will inspect inside closets, refrigerators, microwaves, and kitchen and bathroom cabinets as well as other areas within the space.

+- The reporting of damage and maintenance needs is the responsibility of the resident.
+If damage results from failure to report a problem, the resident can be charged for the damage. - Basic cleaning expectations are listed below in the section titled "Room Check Protocols.". - The RD may conduct an inspection without prior notice to ensure that room care standards are being upheld. - Food Items are allowed in rooms and apartments but must be stored appropriately.
 Food should not be stored on window sills.
 Raw meat is not allowed in the refrigerator units in residence hall rooms. - The display of personal items must be kept within the confines of the room. - Decorating is permitted and should follow specific guidelines.
 A complete list of instructions on how to hang items on walls and the type of materials which can be used is found in the check-in paperwork and also available by asking for a copy from the RD or RA.
 Damage caused by using inappropriate methods to hang items will result in a damage charge.